TosbackCgusBridge-Bot/CGUs-versions/Nature/Privacy Policy.md

 If you are located in the EEA, you also may:

-*   Contact our data protection officer at compliance@tnc.org.
+*   Contact our Chief Privacy Officer at compliance@tnc.org.
 *   Lodge a complaint with a data protection authority for your country or region, or where an alleged infringement of applicable data protection law occurs.

 Explore